Slow Death By Rubber Duck: Smith and Lourie on Everyday Products

 Suspicious Minds Bravely Checked to Out Products

-Consumers can find important information about harmful products in the resource book Slow Death By Rubber Duck: The Secret Dangers of Everyday Things that authors Rick Smith and Bruce Lourie researched in a very personal manner.
+Consumers can find important information about harmful products in the resource book Slow Death By Rubber Duck: The Secret Dangers of Everyday Things authors Rick Smith and Bruce Lourie researched in quite a personal manner.
 Do you need to listen to your rubber duck?

 Who's Responsible for Toxins in Everyday Products?

 Through a willingness to turn themselves into guinea pigs Smith and Lourie have documented their findings and proven some of the effects of harmful chemicals used in the production of everyday products for everyday Americans.

 I am grateful for the information that Slow Death By Rubber Duck provides but there is one issue I could have with the authors.
 Their main hope may be that the government will step in with new regulations and prevent companies from using these chemicals in products.

 It’s not that I think this is wrong--not at all.
 The government should do its part to help people and it may be that in certain cases government intervention is the best first step to put a stop to something that has gotten way out of hand.

 It’s just that once people have the information they need about being in harm's way, they themselves will take action to make sure they do not purchase harmful products, thereby destroying a company’s desire to make dangerous merchandise for store shelves.